platynowy/anki-manual-pl/stats.md

 **type**
-This is 0 for learning cards, 1 for review cards, 2 for relearn cards, and 3 for "cram" cards (cards being studied in a filtered deck when they are not due).
+This is 0 for learning cards, 1 for review cards, 2 for relearn cards, and 3 for early "cram" cards (cards being studied in a filtered deck when they are not due).